The Truth Behind 12 Popular Disney Park Rumors

 False.
 Yes, those turkey legs people munch on in the Disney parks are huge, but they do come from turkeys.
 Specifically male turkeys, which, though less common than female turkeys, have larger legs.
 Not to mention, farmed turkeys can be quite a bit bigger than the wild turkeys that the myth-believers probably use as their reference for turkey size.

 Emu legs would be way bigger than the Disney turkey legs are, Disney YouTuber Rob Plays points out.
 He attributes the popularity of the myth to, in addition to its intriguing craziness, the fact that many U.S. tourists have no idea how big the Australian-native emu actually is.
 And it didn’t help that in 2017, actor (and Disney prince voice actor) Zachary Levi insisted that the turkey legs are emu in a Conan interview, giving the rumor new life.
 But no matter how many famous people circulate the myth, it doesn’t change the fact that importing emu meat would be difficult and costly—and mislabeling it would be illegal.
 Make no mistake, it’s turkey.
-And while those turkey legs might be pretty pricey, there are probably more things you can get for free at Disney World than you thought.

 You can’t be more than 30 steps from a trash can